Student Success and Graduation

 - Completion of at least 30 units in residence at CSULB of which at least 24 must be upper-division and at least 12 must be in the major.
 Units earned in Extended Education or Open University cannot be counted toward fulfillment of the residence requirement.

-- Completion of the General Education program, described below, including at least 9 units in upper-division capstone courses completed at CSULB.
+- Completion of the General Education program, described below, including at least 9 units in upper-division courses completed at CSULB.

 - Completion of the specific course and unit requirements for the academic major, as shown in the alphabetic listing for the major department.
 If the requirements are changed during students’ continuous attendance at CSULB, they have the right to meet either the requirements in effect when they entered the major or the requirements in effect at the time they graduate.
 All upper-division courses required for a major must be completed within the ten-year period preceding award of the baccalaureate degree.
 Courses completed prior to this ten-year period can be revalidated by such demonstrations of competence or knowledge of the subject as may be prescribed by the department offering the course.
 The Degree Planner provides a suggested sequence of courses to enable students to complete all degree requirements in a timely fashion.
-Since individual circumstances can vary, students should consult their major advisors for assistance.
+Since individual circumstances can vary, students should consult their major advisors for assistance and review their Academic Requirements Report.

 - The grade point average standards of Section 40402 of Title 5 of the California Administrative Code requires undergraduate students, at graduation, to have completed the following with a grade point average of at least 2.0: